-Martin Puryear’s Pavilion in the Trees receives major renovations.
+Martin Puryear’s Pavilion in the Trees receives major renovations and is open to the public once again.

 It is with great sorrow that the Association for Public Art recognizes the passing of Gregory M. Harvey – lawyer, activist, public art advocate, and bulwark of our organization.